Our Guide to Moving to France with Small Kids

 Updated on

-In this article, we’ll help demystify the primary school system in France and discuss some of the extracurricular activities that take place in this great country.
+In this article, we’ll help demystify the primary school system in France and discuss some of the extracurricular activities available in this great country.

 The Primary School System